 This frittata is meant to be thin, with just enough egg to bind the filling.
-Sunchokes, also known as Jerusalem artichokes, are available at Diamond Organics.
+Sunchokes are also known as Jerusalem artichokes.
+Roasting them brings out their nutty essence.
 Yukon Gold potatoes can be substituted.

 Preheat oven to 500 degrees.
 Toss together sunchokes, bay leaves, 3 tablespoons oil, and garlic on a rimmed baking sheet.
 Season with salt and pepper.
 Roast until tender and dark golden-brown around edges, 15 to 20 minutes.
 Discard bay leaves.
 (Leave oven on.)